dmorse/pscf/doc/user-man/param.rst

 **Primary Sections**

-The following list shows the titles of the blocks required to complete most standard computations, in the order in which they normally appear.
+The following list shows the titles of the most common parameter sections, in the order in which they normally appear.
+A detailed descriptions of the contents of each parameter file section is given below in a discussion of :ref:`param-sections-sec`.
-Subsequent sections describe each of the corresponding blocks of the input file in detail.
-To solve the SCF problem for a single set of parameters, leave out the penulimate SWEEP section.

   ===============================  ====================================================
   Section                          Description
   ===============================  ====================================================
-  :ref:`param-monomers-sub`        # of monomers and kuhn lengths :ref:`param-chains-sub`          Chain species, block sequences and lengths, etc.
+  :ref:`param-monomers-sub`        # of monomer types, and their kuhn lengths :ref:`param-chains-sub`          Chain species, block sequences and lengths, etc.
   :ref:`param-solvents-sub`        Solvent species, chemical identities, volumes :ref:`param-composition-sub`     Statistical ensemble and mixture composition